Reporting on K-12 Glossary of Terms

-The proportion of 'full time' that student or employee is considered to be.
-A value of 1.0 indicates full-time enrolment or employment.
+The proportion of 'full time' that the student is considered to be.
+A value of 1.0 indicates full-time enrolment.

 Full-Time Equivalent (FTE) Teacher

-Students who meet the criteria for and are enrolled in the Special Needs Category P – Gifted, in accordance with the the Special Education Services: Manual of Policies, Procedures, and Guidelines
+Students who meet the criteria for and are enrolled in the Special Needs Category P – Gifted, in accordance with the Special Education Services: Manual of Policies, Procedures, and Guidelines.

 Grade-to-Grade Transition Rate